grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	- The **Assembly-Csharp** and **Assemby-CSharp** first pass projects are  what Unity usually builds in the **Editor**.
 In this case, Unity generated them because we chose the option to create **Unity C# projects**.
 These will be handy for today as they allow us to recompile Assembly-CSharp (our game logic) from within Visual Studio without having to rebuild from Unity.
 Of course that works if all we modify is the code; if we modify scenes or add resources or change player or build settings, then we must rebuild from Unity.
 If you rebuild from Unity to the same build folder, Unity will not override the code and settings for Tanks (Universal Windows) project.
 Unity preserves these so that any changes you make to the project are not overwritten.

+> **Note**: Since AssemblyCSharp has our game, that is where all files we edit today will be.
+There are two folders to look after:
+- _Complete_ is the folder that has the original game.
+It is called Complete as that is the folder at end of Unity's tutorial.
+Our _GameManager_ is there; we did tweak this file beyond Unity's tutorial.
+- _CodeLab_ has a few scripts we added for the codelab.
+Our _SocialDialogManager_ and the Microsoft Ads scripts are there.

 #### Let's see it!####
 Our game is already functional.